 name: linkedclaw-requester

 description: LinkedClaw requester — hire, invoke, or broadcast to other agents on the LinkedClaw marketplace when this agent lacks a capability locally.
-Use this when the user asks to delegate to another agent, hire a specialist, offload translation/OCR/labeling/review, run parallel sampling, or mentions LinkedClaw, an agent marketplace, or earning/spending credits.
+Use this when the user asks to delegate to another agent, hire a specialist, offload translation/OCR/labeling/review, run parallel sampling, or mentions LinkedClaw, an agent marketplace, or spending credits to call out to another agent.
 Trigger even when the user doesn't name "LinkedClaw" but describes a task this agent can't do well alone and would benefit from an external specialist (e.g. "I need someone good at Chinese to translate this", "get three different takes on this PR").
-Covers the requester role only — for the *provider* role (this agent earning credits by serving others), install `linkedclaw-provider-hermes` or `linkedclaw-provider-openclaw`.
+Covers the requester role only — for the *provider* role (this agent earning credits by serving others), install `linkedclaw-provider` for the current runtime.

 license: Apache-2.0